 Torreelen Castle

-I could not find any historical information about this castle.
-Other than that it was built around the end of the 14th or beginning of the 15th century.
-It was a rectangular castle flanked by 4 round towers.
-In 1640 it burned down after being struck by lightning.
-After that, its ruins; 3 towers and some other wall parts, were transformed into a farm.
+I couldn't find any historical information about this castle beyond the fact that it was built in the late 14th or early 15th century.
+It was a rectangular castle flanked by four round towers.
+In 1640, it burned down after being struck by lightning.
+Afterward, its ruins, including three towers and some other wall sections, were turned into a farm.

-During World War I the castle was situated only 14 kilometers from the front.
-In that time the two remaining towers lost their upper parts.
-During World War II it served as a medical post.
+During World War I, the castle was only 14 kilometers from the front lines.
+At that time, the two remaining towers lost their upper parts.
+During World War II, it served as a medical post.

-At present Torreelen Castle is private property and used as a residence.
-It can not be visited but it can easily be seen from the public road.
+Today, Torreelen Castle is private property and used as a residence.
+It cannot be visited, but it can easily be seen from the public road.
 A nice house!
 Beauvoorde Castle is nearby.

 Gallery